-- (i) identify contracts with customers - (ii) identify the separate performance obligation - (iii) determine the transaction price of the contract (iv) allocate the transaction price to each of the separate performance opligation - (v) recognise the revenue as each performance obligation is satisfied.
-Notes to financial statements for the period ended 31 March 2019
+- (i) identify contracts with customers - (ii) identify the separate performance obligation

+- (v) recognise the revenue as each performance obligation is satisfied.

 The Company accounts for a contract when it has approval and commitment from parties involved, the rights of the parties are identified, payment terms are identified, the contract has commercial substance and collectability of consideration is probable.